-Swell-node is an API-wrapper written in Javascript aimed at backend development.
-It provides some convenient methods for performing CRUD operations on your Swell store data using a server-side Javascript application.
+Swell for Node.js (swell-node) is an API-wrapper written in Javascript aimed at backend development.
+It provides some convenient methods for performing CRUD operations on your Swell store data using a server-side JavaScript application.
 It also allows you to connect multiple store instances within the same process.

-In this guide, we’ll review what frameworks can be used with Swell-node, some commonly used Node methods, and how to edit this library’s caching behavior.
+In this guide, we’ll review what frameworks can be used with swell-node, some commonly used Node.js methods, and how to edit this library’s caching behavior.

-Swell-node can be used with frameworks that support server-side rendering like Next.js.
-This library can also be used with a standalone server-side application written in Swell-node.
+The library can be used with frameworks that support server-side rendering like Next.js, Astro, and others.
+This library can also be used with a standalone server-side application written in Node.js.

-Swell-node is frequently used for querying and retrieving backend data like account, product, and cart details.
+swell-node is used for querying and modifying backend data such as account, product, and cart details.
 Some of the most commonly used methods in the library include:

 • init